-Sampling of free-ranging dolphins can also be done by combining projectile biopsy techniques and molecular-marker quantification or using photogrammetry to evaluate reproductive output, body condition, and potential exposure to stressors.
-This type of sampling has typically been a part of the suite of fishery-independent studies conducted by NMFS during cetacean and ecosystem surveys.
+Sampling of free-ranging dolphins can be done using biopsy and molecular-marker techniques or photogrammetric techniques to evaluate reproductive output, body condition, and potential exposure to stressors.
+These have been typically a part of the suite of studies conducted by NMFS during cetacean and ecosystem surveys.
+Sampling dolphins encircled by purse-seine nets could be also be done at the cost of sending an additional scientist or observer aboard purse seiners.